drenther/upi_pay/README.md

 ### iOS minimum versions

-Several BHIM apps have stopped working on <iOS 13.5.
+Several BHIM apps have stopped working on iOS versions less than 13.5.
 This package's iOS support is verified on iPhone with iOS 14+.

 ### Love to experiment yourself?